goxberry/siam-cse-2013-presentation/talk-sketch.md

     + Producer costs:
         - citations and collaborations; research becomes less trustworthy, comprehensible
         - bookkeeping: time spent matching version of code to figures in paper (if you can!)
-        - new collaborators (grad students, postdocs) have to redo work of others
+        - new group members redo existing work

 # Policies requiring reproducibility <br /> have not been effective
 - Some journals and funding agencies require some form of reproducibility
     + PLoS, _Science_, and others require sharing of code and data